Opinion | Democrats have prevailed, but Trumpism is still here. We can’t be complacent.

 Those races won’t take care of themselves.
 They warrant the Georgia ground-game treatment that just brought Warnock and Sen. Jon Ossoff to Washington.
 That’s not something to wish for — it must be done, starting now.

 Many leaders in the Reconstruction Era underestimated the Redeemers — the Southern wing of the Democratic Party — who rose up to restore their political power and white supremacy.
 There is no excuse for repeating that mistake.
 Trumpism will be set on grabbing control back in 2022.
-Tearing down Biden and regaining both bodies of Congress is an absolute goal.
+Tearing down Biden and regaining both bodies of Congress are absolute goals.

 No, this isn’t 1877, when Republican Rutherford B. Hayes sold out the rights and privileges of freed slaves.